openframeworks/ofSite/_documentation/types/ofStyle.markdown

 _description: _

-circleResolution variable contains the resolution of a ofCircle.
+circleResolution variable contains the resolution of a ofDrawCircle.